A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Positivity Certification: The LipVor Algorithm

 \end{theorem} Note that the radius of certified positivity depends on the value of the evaluation of $f$ at the points of $\mathcal{P}$.
 In particular, whenever $f(p_j)=0$, the radius $\delta_j=0$.
 However, when considering the certification of positive functions in a compact domain $\Omega$, as stated in Lemma \ref{lem:eps_strict_pos}, there exists an $\varepsilon_{f,\Omega} >0$ such that

 so the radius of extended positivity will always be greater than 0.
-In such cases where there exists an $\varepsilon >0$ verifying Eq. \eqref{eq:eps_mono} then it is said that $f$ is $\varepsilon$-positive.
+In such cases where there exists an $\varepsilon >0$ verifying Eq. \eqref{eq:eps_mono}, $f$ is said to be $\varepsilon$-positive.
 Therefore, by Lemma \ref{lem:eps_strict_pos}, every positive function in a compact domain $\Omega$ is $\varepsilon_{f,\Omega}$-positive.